-Nairs who were once a factor to be reckoned with, in the socio economic life of Kerala, lost their clout in the wake of the consolidation of British rule in the land.
+Nairs who were once a factor to be reckoned with, in the socio-economic life of Kerala, lost their clout in the wake of the consolidation of British rule in the land.
 The life of ease and extravagance they led had made them indolent, incapable of hard and sustained efforts to improve their lot.
-They engaged themselves in mutual quarrels, abuse, backbiting and other degrading activities which lowered them in the estimation of the authorities as well as the general public.
-The superstitious beliefs they held and practiced like Taalikettu, Therendukuli, Pulakuli and the Marumakkathaayam system they followed not only impoverished them but also made them the laughing stock of others.
+They engaged themselves in mutual quarrels, abuse, backbiting, and other degrading activities which lowered them in the estimation of the authorities as well as the general public.
+The superstitious beliefs they held and practiced like Taalikettu, Therendukuli, Pulakuli, and the Marumakkathaayam system they followed not only impoverished them but also made them the laughing stock of others.

-Deeply touched by the decline and degradation of the Nair community, into which he was born, Mannathu Padmanabhan, a school teacher turned social reformer and revolutionary, with the help and co operation of his close friends, associates and well wishers set up an organization designed to help them, become united and strong and strive for their well being as well as welfare of others.
+Deeply touched by the decline and degradation of the Nair community, into which he was born, Mannathu Padmanabhan, a school teacher turned social reformer and revolutionary, with the help and co-operation of his close friends, associates, and well-wishers set up an organization designed to help them, become united and strong and strive for their wellbeing as well as the welfare of others.
 Inspired by the example of the ‘Servants of India Society’ established by Sri Gopalakrisna Gokhale, it was originally named ‘The Nair Samudaya Bhrithya Jana Samgham’.
 Later it was named ‘Nair Service Society ‘on the advice of the learned scholar Sri K Paramu Pillai.
-From August 25, 1915 on which day Mannath Padmanabhan totally dedicated himself to carry on the work of the society till his death, he remained the heart and soul – the jeevathma and paramathma of this social organization.
+From 25 August 1915 Mannathu Padmanabhan totally dedicated himself to carrying on the work of the society till his death.
+He remained the heart and soul of this social organization.